EerikSaksi/stat_buff/timelog.md

 - Had meeting, we discussed the analytics and how they should be list of events instead of just raw total times spent.
 Luckily I had implemented my analytics in a way where I fixed this within an hour or so.
 This data is better as it can be used to see what routes the user takes around the app
 - I also added time stamps, so that the analytics can be used to find out when the user opens the app and how often
 - We also discussed the ethics consent sheet, and agreed that I should have some informed consent sheet at the start of the app.

+# 14 Jan (3 hours)
+- Tried to get AWS RDS working, but have been struggling.
+# 15 Jan (4 hours)
+- Added ethics consent checkmarks which requires the user to check of on all things that the user is required to know and agree on for the purpose of the study
+- Finally got AWS RDS postgres working.
+AWS' postgres allows for creating another role outside of the super user.
+This role is subject to the security checks that I added.
+I'm still hosting the server on Heroku, because AWS serverless doesn't support Websocket subscriptions (or it does but the guides and examples explicitly state that Postgraphile doesn't support serverless subscriptions yet).
+- Also realized that the auto generated messages that I made didn't include what exercise the user got a PR in, which has been added in.
+- I need to implement SSL for the requests to make the requests more secure.

+# 16 Jan (6 hours)
+- Fixed new Google issues that arised.
+These came from me changing the package and the app name.
+Configured firebase and redownloaded config files from there to fix it.
+- Added SSL to the database connections.